insberr/SpaceCompany-Desktop/README.md

 ### How To Install The Game
 As of now, you can run the raw code using `npm start` in the code directory

-I have only made a linux build of the game, the installer can be found <a href="">here</a>
+I have only made a linux build of the game, the installer can be found somewhere (soon)

 I will make windows and MacOS build soon, dont worry.
 But if you really need to play it on your platform (what I did at least), Open up the terminal and `cd` into the game code directory.